 This is very important for making sure that your Mac runs optimally and ensuring that you keep it safe from malware and other security threats.
 Apple issues updates not just for the most recent macOS version but also for the previous two versions.

-So, at the time of writing, the current version is Big Sur, and Mojave and Catalina are still being updated.
-If you’re running any of those three macOS versions, use Software Update in System Preferences to keep it up to date.
+Use Software Update in System Preferences to keep your macOS up to date.
 If you’re running an older version of macOS, consider upgrading if you can.

 Keep applications up to date

 Running old versions of applications is more likely to cause processes to run into problems.
 You can update apps downloaded from the App Store in the App Store.
 For other applications, clicking on their application name in the menu bar will give you an option to check for updates.
 However, the easiest way to update applications is to use CleanMyMac X’s Updater module, which can update multiple applications simultaneously.

 If you find yourself frequently having problems with a problematic process, keep Activity Monitor open and keep an eye on its CPU activity monitor while you work.
 For example, the CPU load graph at the bottom of the window will give you an idea of when the CPU is under pressure, and if you note what your Mac is doing when that graph peaks, you’ll build a picture of where the problem lies.
 Keeping an eye on the “% CPU” column will also help identify which processes persistently use more than their fair share of CPU cycles.

 Processes form the backbone of the work done on your Mac.
 Some are run by applications, others by the OS itself.
 Most run in the background, and you never even notice them.
 However, when a process gets into trouble, it can hog CPU cycles or RAM and slow down your Mac or crash applications.